The Top 9 Project Failures and Steps to Avoid Them

 1. Business Case

-The business case and rationale was vague, tactical, debatable, or created in a vacuum.
+The business case for change and rationale for the project was vague, tactical, debatable, or created in a vacuum.

 2. Goals